dupr/duprkit/README.md

 # FAQ

+* I'm a Ubuntu (or LinuxMint, Kali, Deepin) user, can I use this?

+Of course.
+Theoretically the whole Debian family can use this.

 * Why is this project hosted on GitHub instead of Debian's Salsa server?

 Only 1000~2000 people on this earth have salsa account.
 More than a million